-- 1. General Concepts of Section 1749.85 of the CIC - a.
-Be able to identify what the "standard fire policy" is, perils insured, and its importance to modern personal and commercial property contracts, Section 2070 of the CIC. - b.
-Be able to identify: - i. the major coverage differences in the Dwelling and Homeowners programs; and, - ii. why a dwelling might be insured under a Dwelling Policy rather than a Homeowners (HO) Policy.
+- General Concepts of Section 1749.85 of the CIC - Be able to identify what the "standard fire policy" is, perils insured, and its importance to modern personal and commercial property contracts, Section 2070 of the CIC. - b.
+Be able to identify Know that: - i. the major coverage differences in the Dwelling and Homeowners programs all Property Broker-Agents, Casualty Broker-Agents and Personal Lines Broker-Agents must complete a continuing education course in Homeowner's Insurance Valuation (and that such course does not increase the required CE hours); and, - ii. why a dwelling might be insured under a Dwelling Policy rather than a iii. certain unlicensed persons are prohibited from estimating dwelling replacement cost or explaining insurance coverages.